In this article, we breakdown 7 key differences between a copywriter vs. content writer. What role does each play in building a successful brand?

 7. Content writers drive organic traffic, copywriters turn that traffic into leads.

 This last point sums up the differences between a copywriter vs. content writer.
-Copywriters drive organic traffic, while copywriters convert traffic into sales or leads.
+Content writers drive organic traffic, while copywriters convert traffic into sales or leads.

 Jessica Foster, founder of Keys&Copy explains that there can be an overlap, but it’s rarely, if ever, 100%.